To protect and enhance sportsmen's opportunities and enhance wildlife conservation.

 Length: 10 pages

-This bill was introduced on September 24, 1996, in a previous session of Congress, but was not enacted.
+This bill was introduced on September 24, 1996, in a previous session of Congress, but it did not receive a vote.

 Sep 24, 1996